ytmytm/Pi1551/docs/PI1551-TODO.md

 # TODO:

-- disable 'disk always spinning' option for pi1551 update
++ (done) disable 'disk always spinning' option for pi1551 update
-- OLED screen gets garbled in emulation mode when switching disk images
++ (done) OLED screen gets garbled in emulation mode when switching disk images
-- rotary encoder doesn't work so well in emulation mode, skips wrong direction a lot more than in browser mode (it's not perfect there either)
++ (done) rotary encoder doesn't work so well in emulation mode, skips wrong direction a lot more than in browser mode (it's not perfect there either)
-- disable 1MHz output to reduce EM noise
++ (done) disable 1MHz output to reduce EM noise
-- disassemble 'Corruption' loader and test standalone, it's a software issue
++ (done) disassemble 'Corruption' loader and test standalone, it's a software issue

+- star file option doesn't seem to work, need output on HDMI to see what is going on
+- rebrand to pi1551
+- credit myself
+- remove irrlevant options from options.txt
+- remove dead code and 1541/1581 stuff
+- prepare full bootable sd card for download
+- support U0 commands from tcbm2sd (fastload protocol, device number change)
+- in browser mode support d71/81/80/82 disk images via the same library as tcbm2sd but r+w

 # Tests